If you want to experience multiple bourbon tours and tastings in Kentucky as a group, Tour With Us KY is the way to go!

 The Old Pogue Distillery uses 70% corn, 20% rye, and 10% wheat for spice and boldness.

-The craft distillery is in operation from November-May and makes about 4 barrels a day.
+The craft distillery is in operation since November-May and makes about 4 barrels a day.
 John is using old recipes that have been in the family for generations.

 The barrels are stored off-site and later shipped to Bardstown, KY for long-term storage.